PSL-Chartes-HTR-Students/HN2021-Boccace/README.md

 Inside those main folders, we can find a similar structure.
 Both present three subfolders :

 - one for the segmentation and transcription models.
-- one for the training corpus used to train the A.I. on escriptorium (documents are exclusively XML Alto with
+- one for the training corpus used to train the A.I. on escriptorium (documents are exclusively XML Alto with jpg and an odt containing the full text)
 - one for the verification corpus.